-We lease our headquarters in Charleston, South Carolina which consists of approximately 230,000 square feet.
+We lease our headquarters in Charleston, South Carolina which consists of approximately 220,000 square feet.
 The lease on our Charleston headquarters expires in October 2024, and we have the option for two 5-year renewal periods.
-We also lease facilities near Indianapolis, Indiana and in San Diego, California; Austin, Texas; Cambridge, Massachusetts; Washington D.C.; Denver, Colorado; Alexandria, Virginia; Miami, Florida; Almere, the Netherlands; Glasgow, Scotland; London, England; East Brisbane, Australia; and Sydney, Australia.
+We also lease additional facilities in Charleston, South Carolina; Austin, Texas; Indianapolis, Indiana, Cambridge, Massachusetts; Washington D.C.; San Diego and Emeryville, California; Overland Park, Kansas; Lincoln, Nebraska; Miami, Florida; Almere, the Netherlands; Glasgow, Scotland; Dublin, Ireland; London, England; East Brisbane, Australia; and Sydney, Australia.
 We believe that our properties are in good operating condition and adequately serve our current business operations for all of our business segments.
 We also anticipate that suitable additional or alternative space, including those under lease options, will be available at commercially reasonable terms for future expansion.